 Is there any pain with the sleep test?

-No, this is non-invasive test which is relatively painless.
+No, this is a non-invasive test which is relatively painless.

 What should I bring to the sleep center?

 The sleep center has private bathrooms with showers in both bedrooms.
 There are complimentary supplies needed to take a shower in the morning, including toothbrush and toothpaste, soap, lotion, towels, and shampoo.
 You are welcome to bring any other toiletries needed.
-Also you can bring your own pillow and/or blanket if that makes your stay more comfortable.
-You can bring magazines, books, or electronic device (we have free wifi) to help you unwind and get ready for bed.
-We also ask you bring pajamas which include a shirt and shorts or pants, nightgowns, etc... preferably something loose fitting.
+Also, you can bring your own pillow and/or blanket if that makes your stay more comfortable.
+You can bring magazines, books, or electronic device (we have free Wi-Fi) to help you unwind and get ready for bed.
+We also ask you to bring pajamas which include a shirt and shorts or pants, nightgowns, etc... preferably something loose-fitting.

 Can I bring something to drink or snack on?

 You are welcome to bring in your own snack or drinks.
-Water is availabe if you so desire.
+Water is available if you so desire.

 Why may I have to have two sleep studies instead of one?